petergregg/Content/Blog/Articles/Structured logging with Serilog and Seq and Event Viewing with Elasticsearch Logstash Grafana and Opserver in Docker.md

 ## Replace App Settings JSON

-1. Replace the JSON in the `appsettings` and `appsettings.Development` JSON files.
+1. Replace the JSON in the `appsettings` and `appsettings.Development` with the following.

     ```
     {